Jellyfish-AI/jf_agent/README.md

   # URL to jira
   url: https://jira.yourcompany.com

+  # # Uncomment this to print the list of available fields and exit
+  # print_fields_only: True

-  # optional: only pull issues from specific projects.
+  # only pull issues from specific projects.
 Comment this out
   # to pull issues from all projects.
   include_projects:
     - PROJ1
     - PROJ2

+  # Uncomment this to pull issues from all but specific projects.
+  # exclude_projects:
+  #   - PROJ1

+  # Uncomment this to pull only specific fields on issues.
+  # include_fields:
+  #   - id
+  #   - summary

+  # Uncomment this to pull all but specific fields on issues.
+  # exclude_fields:
+  #   - description
+  #   - comment

 bitbucket:
   # URL to bitbucket